Local Time 21:20

-Wooden buildings dating from the Edo Period can still be found in Mariko-juku (鞠子宿) and Utsunoya, which retain something of the atmosphere of the old Tokaido.
+Wooden buildings dating from the Edo Period can still be found in Mariko-juku and Utsunoya, which retain the air of the old Tokaido.

 These include Chojiya which serves a grated yam dish (tororojiru) popular with travelers, including the poet Basho (who references the soup in a haiku), passed here along the Tokaido in the Edo era.

 Near the village of Utsunoya, is Japan's first toll tunnel (Meiji Tunnel) dating from 1876.
-Some historic temples in the Mariko area include Seiganji Temple, which may date from the 12th century, Togeppo Saiokuji Temple, modelled after Ginkakuji in Kyoto and Keiryuji Temple in Utsunoya, famous for its health-restoring rice cakes (dango).
+Some historic temples in the Mariko area include Seiganji Temple, which may date from the 12th century, Togeppo Saiokuji Temple, modeled after Ginkakuji in Kyoto, and Keiryuji Temple in Utsunoya, famous for its delicious health-restoring rice cakes (dango).

 The culinary specialties of Shizuoka

-Shizuoka is also famous for its green tea .
+Shizuoka is renowned for its green tea.
 Its landscape is marked by endless tea fields covering the surrounding hills and mountains.
-Many stalls allow you to taste this miracle drink or participate in tea ceremonies.
+Many stalls allow you to taste the delicious local teas or participate in tea ceremonies.

 A visit to Shizuoka wouldn't be complete without going through Suruga Bay and its delicacies, available every day at the Shimizu Fish Market.
-The latter is much less crowded than Tsukiji Market in Tokyo, but its products are just as tasty and fresh.
+The latter is much less crowded than the former Tsukiji and the new Toyosu Market in Tokyo, but its products are just as fresh and tasty.

 Festivals and Events in Shizuoka